 My experience with Anthropomorphic creatures has been a positive one over the years, Teenage Mutant Ninja Turtles, The Adventures of the Gummi Bears, Chip, and Dale; the list goes on but the tale that Mr. Busiek and Mr. Dewey have brought forward is something you would see in Conan the Barbarian, Red Sonja and your usual Swords and Magic story or Television Series.
 With a mature tone to this new world, bringing in a variety of creatures, into a future filled with Magic spells, floating cities, and racial divide.
 The story is laid out in a traditional novel format (complete with many short stories in each issue,) and incredible artwork to show off this new world.

-We’re introduced to Dunstan, a young man who lived on this Mystical, floating City called Keneil with his Father, a Well-known Trader who was ready to deal with a Bison Tribe known as ‘Lesser Races‘ that lived below on the plains.
-The best thing about the Autumnlands is that it doesn’t make any attempt to spell out its World, in fact, it trickles in information in a teasing pace; take, for example, we learn that the magic in their world is fading out and a conclave of Wizards meet and gather to discuss ramifications (similar to the UN in many ways.)
+We’re introduced to Dunstan, a young man who lived in this Mystical, floating City called Keneil with his Father, a Well-known Trader who was ready to deal with a Bison Tribe known as ‘Lesser Races‘ that lived below on the plains.
+The best thing about the Autumnlands is that it doesn’t make any attempt to spell out its World it trickles in information at a teasing pace; take, for example, we learn that the magic in their world is fading out and a conclave of Wizards meet and gather to discuss ramifications (similar to the UN in many ways.)

 Now, the Champion that was summoned, a Human male who channels the fierce ferocity of a Barbarian Warrior named Steven Learoyd, a cold, fierce individual from an unspecified technological time in the past, who can be disgusting and interesting at the same time.
 In the span of several issues, we see friendship and respect between Steven and Dunstan starting to form, With issue 6 leaving us in a fun cliff-hanger (Sounds odd to say when cliff-hangers end up usually leaving us disappointed at times due to not wanting the story to end.)